Punktum-dk/epp-service-specification/README.md

 ### `dkhm:domain_confirmed`

-Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-application agreement to terms, see the [`dkhm:orderconfirmationToken`](#dkhmorderconfirmationtoken) extension or other systems with DK Hostmaster.
+Domain names registered with DK Hostmaster, has to be confirmed by the registrant, this is can either be done using pre-application agreement to DK Hostmaster's Terms and Conditions, see the [`dkhm:orderconfirmationToken`](#dkhmorderconfirmationtoken) extension or other systems with DK Hostmaster.
 The domain confirmation process is handled via via the [create domain](#create-domain) command using this extension.

 <a id="dkhmdomainadvisory"></a>